Steve Lavin

-Stephen Michael Lavin (born September 4, 1964) is an American men's college basketball coach and broadcaster who is the head coach of the San Diego Toreros of the West Coast Conference (WCC).
+Stephen Michael Lavin (born September 4, 1964) is an American college basketball coach and former broadcaster who is the head coach of the San Diego Toreros men's basketball team at the University of San Diego (USD).
 He previously served as head coach of the St. John's Red Storm and UCLA Bruins.
 In eleven full seasons as a head coach, Lavin had led teams to ten postseason appearances, highlighted by eight NCAA Tournament berths, an Elite Eight ('97), five NCAA Regional semifinals ('97, '98, '00, '01, '02) and nine campaigns of twenty or more wins.
 Lavin has also been a broadcaster for Fox Sports, CBS Sports and Pac-12 Network.

 Early life

 Lavin was born on September 4, 1964, in San Francisco.
 He was raised in nearby Marin County and attended Ross Grammar School before his time at Sir Francis Drake High School in San Anselmo, California, where he was a member of the basketball team that won the 1982 California state championship with a 34–0 record.

 Lavin initially attended San Francisco State University, where he played on the basketball team for two years.
 He transferred to Chapman University, from which he graduated in 1988 with a bachelor's degree in communications.